If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 You’ve made it this far into this (admittedly rather lengthy) post.
 Enjoy this hand-drawn picture by yours truly.

-, this will remove nearly all parallelism from the whole system and make you
+remove nearly all parallelism from the whole system and make you wonder

 chashmap